Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Related work

 \subsection{Industrial Anomaly Detection}

-Conventional anomaly detection methods~\cite{roth2022towards,you2022unified,sun2023unsupervised,sun2025png} primarily relied on modeling normal data distributions to identify deviations, typically necessitating distinct models and training procedures for each application scenario.
-The field has recently been transformed by the advent of vision-language models, particularly WinCLIP~\cite{jeong2023winclip}, which leveraged image-text alignment for zero-/few-shot anomaly detection.
+Conventional anomaly detection methods~\cite{roth2022towards,sun2025png,yu2025attention} primarily relied on modeling normal data distributions to identify deviations, typically necessitating distinct models and training procedures for each application scenario.
+Recent advancements have further pushed the boundaries of this paradigm: MambaAD~\cite{he2024mambaad} introduces Mamba for multi-class unsupervised anomaly detection; Omni-AD~\cite{quan2025omni} and INP-Former~\cite{luo2025exploring} refine reconstruction efficacy by capturing global-local features and intrinsic normal prototypes, respectively; while DAF~\cite{cai2024discrepancy} enhances the robustness of synthetic data-based detection.
+Recent benchmark efforts have also begun to consider more realistic and diverse industrial settings~\cite{zhu2026real}.
+Despite these innovations, the field has recently been transformed by the advent of vision-language models, particularly WinCLIP~\cite{jeong2023winclip}, which leveraged image-text alignment for zero-/few-shot anomaly detection.
 Building on CLIP's foundation~\cite{radford2021learning}, this paradigm has spawned numerous anomaly detection methods that demonstrate remarkable generalization capabilities across diverse contexts without scenario-specific training.
-Recent extensions of CLIP for industrial anomaly detection employ auxiliary dataset training with additional trainable parameters: AprilGAN~\cite{chen2023zero} (vision linear layer), AnomalyCLIP~\cite{zhou2023anomalyclip} (learnable text prompts), and AA-CLIP~\cite{ma2025aa} (dual-encoder adapters with contrastive learning).
-While improving performance, these approaches may risk overfitting.
-Instead, our training-free WinCLIP adaptation avoids this limitation while enhancing model performance.
+Recent extensions of CLIP for industrial anomaly detection employ auxiliary dataset training with additional trainable parameters: April-GAN~\cite{chen2023zero} (vision linear layer), AnomalyCLIP~\cite{zhou2023anomalyclip} (learnable text prompts), AdaCLIP~\cite{cao2024adaclip} (hybrid prompts), and AA-CLIP~\cite{ma2025aa} (dual-encoder adapters with contrastive learning).
+While these approaches improve performance, they may risk overfitting, whereas our training-free WinCLIP adaptation achieves gains without this issue.